NormandErwan/DocFxForUnity/README.md

 ## Disclaimer

 This repository is not sponsored by or affiliated with Unity Technologies or its affiliates.
-“Unity” is a trademark or registered trademark of Unity Technologies or its affiliates in the U.S. and elsewhere.”
+“Unity” is a trademark or registered trademark of Unity Technologies or its affiliates in the U.S. and elsewhere.